Brianconn71/ms1-project/README.md

 ### Description

-This project was undertaken based on some personal inspiration I had based on the fact that a lot of musicians websites are quite clunky, hard to manouver and thereis always a sense that there is too much going on.
+This project was undertaken based on some personal inspiration I had based on the fact that a lot of musicians websites are quite clunky, hard to manouver and there is always a sense that there is too much going on.
 I wanted to implement a minimalist stye that appeals to new fans and old fans.

 The main Nav bar at the top of the page will be fixed and should stay at the top of the page as a user scrolls so to make for much easier